tensorflow/addons/README.md

 ## Installation
 #### Stable Builds
-TensorFlow Addons is available on PyPI for Linux, macOS, and Windows.
+TensorFlow Addons is available on PyPI for Linux & macOS (Windows support was dropped due to [inconsistent TF2.15 whl packaging](https://github.com/tensorflow/tensorflow/issues/61830)).
 To install the latest version, run the following:
 ```
 pip install tensorflow-addons